This course will give you:

 Also ensure that you check your emails regularly, including your junk mail folder, when you have applied.
 We may need to contact you during this time.

 Take a look at our guide to writing an effective personal statement.
 Use it when you start writing your UCAS application.

-If you want to speak to us about this course, open days or how to apply, please get in touch using the following details.
+If you have any questions about the course, please get in touch using the following details.

 Telephone: +44 (0)115 848 4200 (How to apply)

 Good luck with your application.